|

 A chicken tracing activity sheet with three wavy paths leading from chickens to nests.
 Designed for children to practice tracing.
 Three decorative gems—pink, blue, and black—are placed above the sheet.

-Chicken books for preschool
+Chicken Books for Preschool

 Ready to grab your free printable?
 Just pop your name and email into the form below, and it’s all yours!